How to Convert Personal Use Property to Business Use

-The adjusted basis of the property is generally what you originally paid for the property on the date of purchase.
-For example, if you bought a computer two years ago for $950, the adjusted basis for the computer is $950, your original cost.
+The adjusted basis of the property you purchased for personal use is generally what you originally paid for the property on the date of purchase.
+For example, if you bought a computer for personal use two years ago for $950, the adjusted basis of the computer is $950, your original cost.

 Generally, except for real estate, which may increase in value, things like computers, printers, and furniture will generally decline in value over time.
 Therefore, the fair market value of such items will generally be lower than their adjusted basis (your original cost) on the date of conversion.

 You started a consulting business and intend to convert the following personal-use items to business use:

 - One desk

 Make a table like the one indicated below, which shows a description of each item and each item's adjusted basis, fair market value, and Depreciable basis.

 Fair market value is established when willing parties, unrelated to each other, having adverse interests in the transaction, and having all material facts in connection with the transaction, agree on a price for an item.
 This is referred to as an arm's length transaction.
 Tax rules do not consider transactions between related parties to be arm's length transactions.

 To determine fair market value you could check the classifieds, eBay, and other places to find out what people are willing to pay for the type of equipment you have.
 If you recently purchased items close to the date of conversion, your cost will probably be the same as the market value.

 Compare the adjusted basis of each item to its fair market value and use the lower value for its depreciable basis.